 When I had checked in at the airport my rucksack weight 15kg.
 I had it in my head that I would be spending a lot of time on my own – maybe in the wilderness – I laugh at myself now.
 Being who I am I had brought along a few books: War and Peace, and a couple of others by Dostoevsky – happy reading?
 Tolstoy was left in Pamplona, I am surprised I carried it that far.

-In the pilgrim’s office in St Jean I was given a Pilgrims Passport and a list of albergues for the whole route, hostels to you and me.
-There was a group from Italy travelling together who were booking rooms for the first night at Orrision, (one of the very few places where you have to book ahead), they asked me if I wanted a bed booked.
+In the Pilgrim’s office in St Jean, I was given a Pilgrims Passport and a list of albergues for the whole route, hostels to you and me.
+There was a group from Italy traveling together who were booking rooms for the first night at Orrison, (one of the very few places where you have to book ahead), they asked me if I wanted a bed booked.
 I did and I set out walking with them.